midsum-salrux/faux-legacy/README.md

 #### Environment Variables

 If you get `TypeError: unsupported operand type(s) for +: 'NoneType' and 'str'`, it means that you haven't set these correctly.
+[You can read about how to set environment variables here](https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-linux)

 ##### URBIT_URL
 Wherever your urbit bot is hosted.
 This will often be `http://localhost:8080`